Nature Enthusiast Outer Banks Trip Planner

 DAY 6: DAY OF MARSHES

 Since this is protected land, there is no fishing or hunting allowed.
-It’s definitely worth the visit to see part of the Outer Banks in its natural beauty.
+It’s definitely worth the visit to see this unique part of the Outer Banks in its natural state.

 Currituck Banks National Estuarine Preserve

 Visitors to the 22,000-square-foot center located on the Currituck Sound will have the opportunity to learn about Currituck County’s rich natural history and heritage.
 Waterfowl hunting, decoy-making and fishing are all traditions connected to the region's ecology and are important elements in the center's design.